-Widely misrepresented in the West as a highly realized spiritual adept (if not an enlightened master) who has mastered the karmic process to the degree that they can consciously determine the circumstances of their rebirth, Dr. Alex Berzin provides a rare glimpse into this topic in his discussion of Guru Yoga.
-It is clear from the fact that tulkus must be re-educated, and the behaviour of some tulkus (although many tulkus are “proclaimed” for purely political reasons and are not actual tulkus, a different topic), that tulkus are not actual buddhas or even high lamas at all.
+Widely misrepresented in the West as an enlightened master who can consciously will the circumstances of their rebirth, Dr. Alex Berzin provides a rare glimpse into this topic in his discussion of Guru Yoga.
+It is clear from the fact that tulkus must be re-educated, and the behaviour of some tulkus (although many tulkus are “proclaimed” for purely political reasons and are not actual tulkus, a different topic), that tulkus are not actual buddhas or even necessarily high lamas at all.
 This has led to considerable puzzlement in the West.
-In fact, according to Dr. Berzin, tulkus are a relatively lesser category of spiritual practitioner, certainly less than a lama – an overused title in the West – according to Dr. Berzin’s exposition, which is based on an impeccable mastery of the Tibetan tradition (Dr. Berzin is a master scholar-translator who has translated for HH the Dalai Lama and other high lamas and is a Buddhist practitioner in his own right).
+In fact, according to Dr. Berzin, tulkus are a relatively minor category of spiritual practitioner, certainly less than a lama – an overused title in the West – according to Dr. Berzin’s exposition, which is based on an impeccable mastery of the Tibetan tradition (Dr. Berzin is a master scholar-translator who has translated for HH the Dalai Lama and other high lamas and is a Buddhist practitioner in his own right).
 According to Dr. Berzin, one can even choose to become a tulku by fulfilling just four requirements.

 - First, the aspiring tulku must have strong bodhicitta, i.e., striving towards awakening and compassion for the benefit of all sentient beings.
 In Dr. Berzin’s words, this pure intention must be “highly developed,” but by no means so much so that it becomes “uncontrived,” i.e., automatic and operative in all situations and circumstances, even when asleep.